 [Related: Is Flossing Really That Important?]

-We see many patients who are fearful of the dentist.
+We see many patients who are fearful of the consultation and are actively avoiding going to the dentist.
 Whether it’s because of the perceived pain they will experience, or a bad past experience, about 22% of individuals say that they skip the dentist because of dental anxiety or phobia.
 If you are afraid of the pain you may experience in the chair, the thing you should know is that many procedures in a dental office get a bad reputation.

 Root canals in particular are a commonly referenced procedure that many people make synonymous with pain.
 The truth is, root canal treatments relieve pain, usually within just one visit!